Bookings now being taken for summer 2020. Don't miss out!

 How can you resist?

-It's hotting up for guests heading to Spain this autumn!
+It's hotting up for guests heading to Spain this spring and summer!
 The excitement mounts as the flights are booked and dates confirmed.
 Not long now!

-The Quesada property is booked for a long let.
-However, there is still plenty of availability for Torrevieja 1 and 2 and the Guardamar apartment.
+The Quesada property is now available for short lets and dates are filling up very quickly.
+Book now to avoid disappointment!
+There is still plenty of availability for Torrevieja 1 and 2 and the Guardamar apartment.

 Spanish Holiday Homes